chipsalliance/firrtl-spec/spec.md

 To ensure connections are meaningful when taking directionality into account, every expression in FIRRTL has a **flow**.
 The flow of an expression can be one of **source**, **sink**, or **duplex**.
+Flow is used to determine the legality of a connection.

 A source expression supplies a signal and can be used to drive a circuit component.
 A sink expression can be driven by another expression.
-A duplex expression is an expression that is both a source and sink.
+A duplex expression can be used as a source or a sink.

+### Flow Algorithm

-The rules for the flow of an expression are as follows.
+To determine the flow of an expression, the following algorithm is used:

-If the expression is an identifier, we look at the kind of the circuit component the identifier refers to:
+1. If the expression is an identifier, the kind of component determines the flow:

-- Nodes are sources.
+    1. Nodes are sources.
-- Wires and registers are duplex.
+    2. Wires and registers are duplex.
-- For ports, `input` ports are sources and `output` ports are duplex.
+    3. For ports, the flow depends on the direction.
+        1. Input ports have source flow.
+        2. Output ports have sink flow.
-- Submodule instances are sources.
+    4. Submodule instances are sources.
-- Memories are sources.
+    5. Memories are sources.
+2. If the expression is a sub-index, the flow is the same as the vector type expression it indexes.

-The flow of a sub-index or sub-access expression is the flow of the vector-typed expression it indexes or accesses.
+3. If the expression is a sub-access, the flow is the same as the vector type expression it accesses.
-The flow of a sub-field expression depends upon the orientation of the field.
+4. If the expression is a sub-field:
-If the field is not flipped, its flow is the same flow as the bundle-typed expression it selects its field from.
+    1. If the field is not flipped, the flow is the same as the bundle type expression it selects from.
-If the field is flipped, then its flow is the reverse of the flow of the bundle-typed expression it selects its field from.
+    2. If the field is flipped, then the flow is the reverse (defined below) of the bundle type expression it selects from.
+5. The flow of all other expressions is source.

+For each flow, its reverse is defined as follows:

-The reverse of source is sink, and vice-versa.
+1. The reverse of source is sink.
+2. The reverse of sink is source.
-The reverse of duplex remains duplex.
+3. The reverse of duplex is duplex.

-The flow of all other expressions are source, including mux and cast.
+Practically, for cases (2), (3), and (4), the flow algorithm is applied recursively to the operand of a sub-index, sub-access, or sub-field up to a base case of (1) or (5).

 ## Type Equivalence